DylanMoss1/Crystal-Ball/README.md

 ## Usage

 > [!WARNING]
-> The first time you search for a seed it will take a long time (and may crash / timeout).
-This is expected while the search searcher compiles, all subsequent runs will be _much_ faster.
+> The first seed search will take a long time (and may crash / timeout).
+> This is expected while the search searcher compiles, subsequent runs will be _much_ faster.

-See the video above for an example of how to use the mod.
+**Non-legendary Jokers:** Can be found in shop and buffoon packs.
+Number of re-rolls scales per ante (ante 1 assumes 0 re-rolls, ante 2 assumes 1 re-roll, etc.).

 Non-legendary jokers can be found in shop (either as buyable jokers or in buffoon packs).
 The number of re-rolls per ante = `(ante - 1)`.